Connectivity graphs of uncertainty regions: The WCU Problem

+We next consider the Worst-Case Connectivity with Uncertainty (WCU) problem: Find the minimum value $\alpha$ such that for {\em any} choice of points $P$, the connectivity graph $G_{\alpha}$ of $P$ is connected.
+In what follows we assume that the number, $n$, of points and associated uncertainty regions is at least $2$, since otherwise the problem is trivial.

+We show a simple approximation algorithm for WCU that is within an additive factor of 1 and a multiplicative factor of 2 when the uncertainty regions are unit disks.
+Let $D(p; \lambda)$ denote the closed disk of radius $\lambda$ about the point $p$.

-\begin{lemma} Given a set of uncertainty regions that are unit disks $D_1, \ldots, D_n$ with centers $p_1, \ldots, p_n$, let $L$ be the largest edge of an MBST on $\{p_i\}$.
-Then choosing $r = L/2 + 1$ always results in the connectivity graph being connected and is at worst an OPT$+ 1$ approximation to the WCU Problem. \end{lemma}
+\begin{theorem} Given a set of uncertainty regions that are unit disks $D_1, \ldots, D_n$ with centers $p_1, \ldots, p_n$, let $L$ be the largest edge of an MBST on $\{p_i: 1 \leq i \leq n\}$.
+Then choosing $\alpha = L/2 + 1$ always results in the connectivity graph being connected and is at worst an OPT$+ 1$ approximation to the WCU Problem. \end{theorem}